A low-carb diet for beginners

 In short, there are lots of great low-carb alternatives to carb-rich foods that are both tastier and healthier

-You probably don’t need to snack as much on low carb, as you’ll feel satisfied longer.
+You probably don’t need to snack as much on a low-carb diet, as you’ll feel satisfied longer.14

 However, if you want something right away you could have cheese, nuts, cold cuts or even an egg.
 There are lots of amazing options